RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Trouble said something, but it was too quiet for Brun to hear.
 She sat up and shuffled closer to her and leaned in.

-"Pardon Love, I didn't catch that."
+"Pardon, Love, I didn't catch that."

 "Felicity" Trouble muttered.
 Brun, having been awake for 18 hours at this point and just finished a 9 hour graveyard shift, took a moment to connect the dots.
 Brun furrowed her brow, and tried as hard as she could to overwrite where she had stored Trouble's name to replace it with Felicity.